Oregon Public Transportation Plan

-In early 2015, ODOT will begin developing a new Oregon Public Transportation Plan (OPTP).
-The OPTP is one of several statewide transportation mode and topic plans that refine, apply, and implement the Oregon Transportation Plan’s (OTP) goals, policies, strategies, and key initiatives.
+ODOT is developing a new Oregon Public Transportation Plan (OPTP) to replace the 1997 version.
+The new OPTP will provide a statewide vision for the public transportation system and provide a policy foundation to assist transportation agencies in making decisions.
+The OPTP is one of several mode and topic plans that refine, apply, and implement the Oregon Transportation Plan (OTP).

 The draft Vision statement for the new OPTP below was developed by the OPTP Policy Advisory Committee and shared with stakeholders and the public in fall 2016.
 See the Draft Vision and Goals

 for more information.
 These drafts may be revised as work on the OPTP continues.

 "In 2045, public transportation is an integral, interconnected component of Oregon’s transportation system that makes Oregon’s diverse cities, towns, and communities work.
 Because public transportation is convenient, affordable, and efficient, it helps further the state’s quality of life and economic vitality and contributes to the health and safety of all residents, while reducing greenhouse gas emissions."

 Stakeholders and public advice are helping to build the new OPTP.
 A diverse Policy Advisory Committee (PAC)

 is guiding plan development and a Technical Advisory Committee (TAC)